-The computational model supported by the grayTRCTag shall be that defined in F.1.
+The computational model supported by monochrome display profiles shall be that defined in F.1.

 8.5 Output profiles

 Output profiles are used to support devices such as printers and film recorders.
 The types of profiles available for use as output profiles are N-component LUT-based and Monochrome.